Business and Facebook Posts

 100. Create a Q&A thread in your customer-only group, listen and answer questions

-Interact with some of your most loyal customers by creating a Q&A thread in your customer-only group.
+Facebook post ideas that interact with some of your most loyal customers, such as creating a Q&A thread in your customer-only group, is fantastic for engagement.

 Since this group will consist of customers who have already purchased from you and engaged with you on Facebook, give them some added value by posting thorough and informative answers.